steeply/gbot-trader/readme.md

 ```
 /info - list of all commands

-/version - the version of the bot
+/version - The version of the bot
-/params - parameters which can be changed via Telegram
+/params - Parameters which can be changed via Telegram
-/config - is a possible configuration parameters via a configuration file
+/config - Is a possible configuration parameters via a configuration file
-/martin - a theoretical calculation of the orders of the martingale (parameters are taken from config)
+/martin [cache] - A theoretical calculation of the orders of the martingale (parameters are taken from config)
-/ticker coin_name - shows a quote of a pair coin_name
+/ticker coin_name - Shows a quote of a pair coin_name
 /stop [codeExit] - The application shutsdown. codeExit - an optional exit code.
+/sell_all - Sell on the market immediately.
+(Attention: The sale will be made without confirmation!)
 ```